atjn/easy-web-app-builder/docs/config.md

     //if custom icons should be added to the app
     add: Boolean: true

+    source: {
+      //the main icon
+      main: String

+      //a background image to use for maskable icons
+      backgroundImage: String

+      //a background color to use for maskable icons
+      backgroundColor: String

+    },
     //path to the icons to generate all other icons from.
 Icons are split into purposes: https://developer.mozilla.org/en-US/docs/Web/Manifest/icons#values
-    source: {
+    custom: {
       any: String
       maskable: String
       monochrome: String
     },

-    //list of all icons currently in the project
-    list: {
-      any: [
-        String
-      ],
-      maskable: [
-        String
-      ],
-      monochrome: [
-        String
-      ],
-    },

-    blockList: [
-      String
-    ],
     mergeMode: {
       index: String: "override" ("override", "combine")
       manifest: String: "override" ("override", "combine")